OpenOCL/openocl.github.io/_posts/2019-04-21-tutorial-01-modeling-double-cartpole.md

 where *q_0*, *q_1*, *q_2* are the coordinates of the system, *\dot{q_0}*, *\dot{q_1}*, *\dot{q_2}* are the velocities of the system, and $f$ is the force input (external force) that only acts on the cart in x-direction.

 We can calculate the derivatives in the *Euler-Lagrange* equation by hand, and solve for *\ddot{q}_0*, *\ddot{q}_1*, *\ddot{q}_2* but it is easier and less error prone to let the computer do the calculations for you.
 We prepared scripts in [Python](https://github.com/jkoendev/double-pendulum-on-cart/blob/master/python/dpc_lagrange.py) and [Matlab](https://github.com/jkoendev/double-pendulum-on-cart/blob/master/matlab/simplified/dpc_simple_lagrange.m) for you that use symbolic toolboxes with symbolic differentiation and do the calculation for us.
-From the scripts it turns out that we get something much more complicated than we expected!
+From the scripts it turns out that we get something much a bit complicated than we expected!
 So here it comes..

 ![Equation for the cart acceleration](/assets/posts/tut01/qddot_0@2x.png)

-Ok i am giving up here ...
+Ok we give up here writing down all the equations ...

 ![Equation for the angular acceleration of the first pole](/assets/posts/tut01/qddot_1@2x.gif)